All Episodes

 Student protests and so forth.

-You know, they're they don't want to be upset, they want these safe areas, they don't want anybody disagreeing with all this childish little immature demands that they're making.
+They don't want anybody disagreeing with all this childish little immature demands that they're making.

 What I have noticed is the more trauma in a TV show, the more personal trauma, the more suffering, the better.

-These young millennials, they love television shows and movies depicting stress, post-traumatic stress disorder, trauma, the worst, the better, suffering, and the purpose of television these days for them is to demonstrate how to cope with all of this.
+These young millennials, they love television shows and movies depicting stress, post-traumatic stress disorder, trauma, the worst, the better.

 I'm not saying all millennials.

-I'm talking about these media-oriented critic, TV movie critics.
+I'm talking about these media-oriented critic TV movie critics.

 I don't know how representative of the entire generation it is, but it's got to be pretty sizable.

-The more trauma, the more suffering, the greater they think The TV show or the movie is.
+The more trauma, the more suffering, the greater they think the TV show or the movie is.

 Because that's what their lives are now.

-And how to cope.
+Trauma and suffering and how to cope.

 And a great TV show to them is one that demonstrates how to cope with all this trauma and suffering.

-And then I found I ran across a book called Ready Player One, written by a millennial.
+And then I found, I ran across a book called Ready Player One, written by a millennial.

 It's four years old now.

-And it's it's dystopian and it's rooted in life in 2040, I believe, where major cities are gone.
+And it's dystopian and it's rooted in life in 2040, I believe, where major cities are gone.

-They're just they're they're there, but they're garbage.
+They're just, they're there, but they're garbage.

 Buildings are half torn down.